 In general, a potential emergency situation is annunciated by the PULSTAR evacuation alarm.
 This alarm may be activated automatically upon exceeding a radiological set point or manually by a Designated NRP staff member or Reactor Health Physicist (RHP).
+The building fire alarm automatically activates in the event of a fire.
+The building fire alarm may also be manually initiated in response to a confirmed actual emergency for evacuation of the BEL.

-A Designated NRP staff member or the RHP may act as the Interim Emergency Director (ED) to activate the PULSTAR Emergency Organization (PEO), to notify NCSU Campus Police, and to initiate actions to correct and/or mitigate the situation as necessary.
-NCSU Campus Police or NCSU Environmental Health & Safety Center may activate the NCSU Incident Command System (ICS).
-If an event at the reactor facility occurs during off-hours, a Designated NRP staff member or the RHP is notified by NCSU Campus Police.
+A Designated NRP staff member or the RHP may act as the Interim Emergency Director (ED) to activate the PULSTAR Emergency Organization (PEO), to notify NCSU Police, and to initiate actions to correct and/or mitigate the situation as necessary.
+NCSU Police or NCSU Environmental Health & Safety Center may activate the NCSU Incident Command System (ICS).

+If an event at the reactor facility occurs during off-hours, a Designated NRP staff member or the RHP is notified by NCSU Police.
 Only a Designated NRP Staff Member or the RHP can declare and classify an emergency at the PULSTAR reactor.
 After the decision that an emergency condition exists, the PEO and the ICS are assembled.
 Both the PEO and ICS assess the nature and magnitude of the situation, take corrective actions to terminate the emergency, and exercise all protective actions necessary to ensure the health and safety of emergency responders and the public commensurate with their responsibilities.

 Organizations which may be present at the ICS have indicated their support to this emergency plan in Letters of Agreement (refer to Appendix A).
 These letters are renewed every two years and kept on file for five years.